Let’s face it: Fresh fruits, veggies, and herbs are extremely important to a healthy and fulfilling life.

 - The ability to fit more plants into your garden

-Continue reading the article below to learn more about different plant pairings to help you plan and start a thriving garden space.
+Continue reading to learn more about different plant pairings to help you plan and start a thriving garden space.

 Bring in the Ornamentals and Herbs